bhavana05/sampleg/PHP tutorial.md

 #### What is MySQL?

 MySQL is a fast, easy-to-use RDBMS being used for many small and big businesses.
 It handles a large subset of the functionality of the most expensive and powerful database packages.

-1.MySQL uses a standard form of the well-known SQL data language.
+1. MySQL uses a standard form of the well-known SQL data language.

-2.MySQL works on many operating systems and with many languages including PHP, PERL, C, C++, JAVA, etc.
+2. MySQL works on many operating systems and with many languages including PHP, PERL, C, C++, JAVA, etc.

-3.MySQL works very quickly and works well even with large data sets.
+3. MySQL works very quickly and works well even with large data sets.

-4.MySQL is very friendly to PHP, the most appreciated language for web development.
+4. MySQL is very friendly to PHP, the most appreciated language for web development.

-#### step-3:Installing MySQL
+#### Step-3:Installing MySQL

 To install MySql, use the below command